nomusamtshali/NOMMTS365_BCL2401_GroupC_NomusaMtshali_DJS08/README.md

 After cloning the repo, run `npm install` to install the dependencies

-Are you ready to get stuck into some React Router?
-For this challenge, you are required to code along with the lecturer from this lesson: [VanLife Project Bootstrapping](https://scrimba.com/learn/react/vanlife-project-bootstrapping-co8bc40b191eec875ecf00b23).
+# Project Brief

-For this challenge you are required to code along with the lecturer from this lesson: https://scrimba.com/learn/react/vanlife-project-bootstrapping-co8bc40b191eec875ecf00b23

-The starter code has all the CSS styling required for the project; you will just need to link the corresponding classes as you code along.
-Jump into the start code here: [GitHub Repository](https://github.com/CodeSpace-Academy/StudentNo_Classcode_Group_Name-Surname_DJS08/tree/main).
+- I was required to code along with the lecturer from this lesson: [VanLife Project Bootstrapping](https://scrimba.com/learn/react/vanlife-project-bootstrapping-co8bc40b191eec875ecf00b23).
+The starter code had all the CSS styling required for the project; I had to just link the corresponding classes as I code along.

 The focus for this project will be to understand routing and present your code.
 Along with your code, you will need to submit a recorded presentation talking through the presentation points included below.

+# Project Overview

 ## React Routing Presentation Talking Points